MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     Tomogram with umap as inset.
 Two rather obvious particle populations can be identified.
 The yellow circle highlights a toxin particle, the blue circle a ribosome particle.

 Suppose you are interested in the toxin population.
-After some search, you can find the cluster that includes the toxins, but also the ribosomes.
+After some searching, you can find the cluster that contains the toxins, but also the ribosomes.

 .. figure:: ../img/tutorial_2/fine_tune_02.png
     :width: 650